Making and registering the application

 Besides that, civil servants in the Reception Centre for Applicants for International Protection take fingerprints and photos of the applicants, provide them with information on the procedures, their rights and obligations, and issue the applicants’ identity card.

 After the application has been lodged, the applicant receives an international protection applicant card (iskaznica tražitelja).
 The card shall be issued within three days from the lodging of the application and confirms the right of residence in the Republic of Croatia until the completion of the procedure.
 An applicant’s card does not constitute proof of identity.
 The card is not issued if the person applies at the border.
+In 2022, applicants’ cards were issued to 2,520 persons.

 Article 33(1) LITP.